amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

 ## Reloading `data`

 Ok, let's say we reload the post and now there's more data.
-For this example, we'll go back to post #2, which has three comments in the `data` section.
-When reloaded two comments were added and one was deleted.
+For this example, we'll go back to [post #2][post-2], which has three comments in the `data` section.
+When reloaded, two comments were added and one was deleted.

 #### [Updated post #2 data][post-2-updated]